DartmouthHackerClub/blitzlistr-flask/README.md

 Introduction:
 --------------------

-This project uses Dartmouth's ldap directory to look up a Dartmouth email address when passed a netid.
-To use, follow the setup instructions and then run the test script:
+This project uses Dartmouth's ldap directory to look people up.
+The lookup function takes a query string and a list of string attributes.

+To see an example, follow the setup instructions and then run the test script:

 	$ python ldaptest.py